 Visual Arts seeks to encourage students to further develop skills developed in the earlier years and, if new to the subject, to develop skills in areas specific to their interests.
-If students have not done Visual Arts since Year Seven there is no reason that they cannot elect to do the course in Year Nine.
 Visual Arts in Stage 5 (Years 9 and 10) is centred on student-initiated learning.
 Students will be expected to take more responsibility for pursuing areas of skill development in the following areas.